 The inquest heard that a 15-year-old boy that had lived in Sandbourne Road, Alum Rock had initially said that he had seen Jacqueline Thomas on the Tuesday 22 August 1961 but later said, 'But I have since checked up with my mates and I have decided I didn't see her then'.

-A 15-year-old girl that had lived in Gressel Lanne, Tile Cross, said that he thought that he had seen Jacqueline Thomas going out of the park with a boy on the Friday, making off towards the railway.
+A 15-year-old girl that had lived in Gressel Lanne, Tile Cross, said that she thought that she had seen Jacqueline Thomas going out of the park with a boy on the Friday, making off towards the railway.
 She said that the boy was tallish with blond or ginger hair and had been wearing what looked like a leather jacket and blue jeans.
-She said that she thought that she had seen the boy again in Ward End Park about a week later. however, she failed to pick anyone out at a police identification parade.
+She said that she thought that she had seen the boy again in Ward End Park about a week later.
+However, she failed to pick anyone out at a police identification parade.
 When she was asked at the inquest to look around the court to see whether the boy was present, she said, 'No, I don't see him'.